Diversity, Equity, Inclusion and Belonging Commitment Statement

 To our JLC Women of Color, we stand united with you.
 We are here to listen and ready to engage in difficult conversations.

-Our commitment to diversity, equity and inclusion is as important as ever.
+Our commitment to diversity, equity inclusion and belonging is as important as ever.
 Our Board of Directors proactively voted to continue the Diversity and Inclusion Subcommittee and will partner with that team to shape the strategic direction for our League for years to come.

 We encourage each of you to take the time to explore these materials and to share others.
 Our League will be working to incorporate more resources into our ongoing Diversity and Inclusion work and will continue to look for ways we can join in collective action or make our own.

 How To Be An Antiracist by Dr. Ibram X. Kendi

 White Fragility: Why It’s So Hard for White People to Talk About Racism by Robin DiAngelo, PhD

 Wilmington’s Lie: The Murderous Coup of 1898 and Rise of White Supremacy by David Zucchino

 The New Jim Crow: Mass Incarceration in the Age of Colorblindness

 So You Want to Talk About Race by Ijeoma Oluo